-In coordination with the Committee on Diversity and Community, the Libraries are seeking submissions for The Williams Way: Reckoning with Our Silenced Narratives.
+In coordination with the Committee on Diversity and Community and the Minority Coalition student leaders, the Libraries are seeking submissions for The Williams Way: Reckoning with Our Silenced Narratives.

 In the fall of 2020, Williams’ Committee on Diversity and Community was charged with comprehensively engaging with Williams’ histories and to imagine and craft practices of communally accountable institutional memory that reflect the complexity and diversity of the College’s histories.
 Examining difficult moments of history has the potential for professional opportunism.
 This project seeks to disavow these harmful practices; instead, we are putting this call out to preserve narratives that have been disproportionately and purposefully undocumented.